WDD 131: Dynamic Web Fundamentals

 Wind speed > 4.8 km/h > 3 mph

-Of course, your code is using static inputs, nonetheless, your code should have this provision coded in preparation for dynamic, real-time inputs.
+Right now your code is using static inputs, but you want to have this provision coded in preparation for using dynamic, real-time inputs.

 Testing

-1. Continuously check your work by rendering the page locally using Live Server in VS Code.
+1. Continuously check your work by rendering the page locally using Live/Five Server in VS Code.

 3. Use DevTools CSS Overview to check your color contrast.